 Zits Vs. Acne Vs. Pimples Vs. Blackheads

-The difference between pimples, acne, and zits is merely in the name as all of them apply to same condition of clogged pores that have the heightened chances of becoming infected and filling up with pus.
-The term zits is most often used for pus-filled type of acne.
-While these three names are used interchangeably, the term blackheads refers to clogged pores which are open and appear like black dots on the skin.
+The difference between pimples, acne, and zits is merely in the name as all of them apply to the same condition of clogged pores that have the heightened chances of becoming infected and filling up with pus.
+The term zits are most often used for a pus-filled type of acne.
+While these three names are used interchangeably, the term blackheads refer to clogged pores which are open and appear like black dots on the skin.
 The black or brown colour seen is a result of the natural oxidization process.
 Blackheads are the initial stages for zits or pimples.

 What Causes Zits?